Mohammad Reza Pahlavi: Nuclear program

-Despite criticism from western critics, the Shah was seen as a master statesman through his domestic reforms, popular base in Iran, successful opposition to radical Arab neighbors, and ambitions for regional stability and prosperity, particularly in the two superpowers and other European powers.
+Despite criticism from Western skeptics, the Shah came to be seen, particularly in the two superpowers and other European powers, as a master statesman through his domestic reforms, popular base in Iran, successful opposition to radical Arab neighbors, and ambitions for regional stability and prosperity.
 The fall of the Pahlavi order in 1979 removed the Shah's stabilizing efforts, leading to the Soviet invasion of Afghanistan, the destabilization of Pakistani politics, the emergence of Saudi Arabia as a major oil power, the rise of Saddam Hussein and Ba'athists in regional conflicts, and the subsequent Wahhabi-Salafi militancy.

+Economic reforms

 Under the Shah's leadership, Iran experienced an impressive transformation of the economy.
-From 1925 to 1976 Iran's economy had grown 700 times, per capita 200 times, and domestic capital formation 3,400 times most of which occurred during the reign of the second Pahlavi Monarch, Mohammadreza Pahlavi.
+From 1925 to 1976 Iran's economy had grown 700 times, per capita 200 times, and domestic capital formation 3,400 times most of which occurred during the reign of the second Pahlavi Monarch, Mohammad Reza Pahlavi.
 Iran enjoyed an average annual industrial growth rate of over 20% from 1963 to 1976.
 From 1965 to 1976 Iranian per capita income rose 8 times from $195 to $1,600.
 By 1978 per capita income surpassed $2,400.
 Much of the growth was not due to oil income.
 Among the OPEC oil-producing nations experts agreed only Iran's growth was due to an intelligent development plan while the growth seen in nations such as Saudi Arabia and Libya was solely based upon oil revenues.

-Iran's growth was expected to continue, with half of the Iranian families expected to own cars by 1985, per capita income reaching $4500, Iran would produce twenty million tons of steel annually, one million tons of aluminum, one million cars, three million television sets, one million tons of paper, and a large number of engineers.
+Iran's growth was expected to continue, with half of the Iranian families expected to own cars by 1985, per capita income reaching $4,500 ($ adjusted for inflation), Iran would produce twenty million tons of steel annually, one million tons of aluminum, one million cars, three million television sets, one million tons of paper, and a large number of engineers.

 During the Shah's rule, Iran's average income level was nearing that of Western European nations, and Iranians experienced an unprecedented amount of prosperity and opportunity with an emerging middle class.
 Iran's growing prosperity coupled with goals of independence allowed for increasing autonomy from Western nations like the US.
 From 1963 to 1977 Iran experienced an average annual growth rate of 10.5% making it one of the world's fastest-growing economies and Iran experienced its largest GDP growth ever.
-The economic growth was not simply based on oil, in fact, nonoil revenues grew at a faster rate of 11.5% annually.
+The economic growth was not simply based on oil, in fact, non-oil revenues grew at a faster rate of 11.5% annually.